 In 1989, on a visit to Costa Rica, Uruguayan President Julio María Sanguinetti famously declared: "Donde hay un costarricense, esté donde esté, hay libertad," translated, “Where there is a Costa Rican, be where he may be, there is freedom.”

-Tourism, according to the Costa Rican Embassy in Washington, is the largest source of income and hard currency, exceeding $2.8 billion a year.
+Tourism, according to the Costa Rican Embassy in Washington, is the largest source of income and hard currency, well exceeding $3 billion a year.
 Costa Rica also makes good money exporting coffee, bananas, pineapples, and palm oil, but it takes in more money from the hundreds of spendy tourists who fly into its airports every day.

 It’s estimated that more than half the working population is employed in the tourism and service industries.
 Ticos whose fathers and grandfathers were farmers and ranchers find themselves working as hotel owners, tour guides, and waiters.
 Although most have adapted gracefully and regard the industry as a source of new jobs and opportunities for economic advancement, restaurant and hotel staff can be lackadaisical at times, especially in rural areas.
 And, unfortunately, an increase in the number of visitors has led to an increase in crime, prostitution, and drug trafficking.
 Common sense and street savvy are required in San José and in many of the more popular tourist destinations.